AlexanderNovoselski/OrderingApplication/README.md

 # OrderApp

-OrderApp is a web application developed using ASP.NET, C#, JavaScript, HTML, CSS, Bootstrap, and AJAX.
+OrderApp is a web application developed using ASP.NET, C#, JavaScript, HTML, CSS, Bootstrap, MSUnit Tests.
 It includes features like managing a catalog with items, creating items, managing a shopping cart, and viewing completed orders.

 ## Table of Contents